 Refusal or Breath Test of .09 BAC or less

-If you refuse the breath test, or if you blow under .09, then you are subject to a $400 fine.
+If you refuse the breath test- which doesn't make it harder to win your case, or if you blow under .09, then you are subject to a $400 fine.
 In the real world, this means you’ll pay around $1,025 or serve from 48 hours up to 30 days in jail.
 The judge can order 48 hours of community service instead of the minimum jail term.

 Breath Test of .10 to .15 BAC